gabrielwolf/bedrock/README.md

 `$ npm link vendor/grunt-wordpress-deploy`

 Get WordPress, plugins, a theme and all the Bedrock stuff:
-`$ composer install && composer require wpackagist-theme/twentyfifteen`
+`$ composer install && composer require wpackagist-theme/twentynineteen`

-- Set up a local server (choose NGINX, Apache or what you prefer) name it example.dev and point the server root to `/var/www/example.com/web`
+- Set up a local server (choose NGINX, Apache or what you prefer) name it example.test and point the server root to `/var/www/example.com/web`
 - Create a local MYSQL database like `wp_example.com`

 Back to the web root make config files and adapt the credentials: